 - 2.1.
-Action Research: Meaning, need and importance, tools of action research observations, Questionnaire and Interview - 2.2.
-Process of Action Research: Identification of the problem in school context, formulation of action hypothesis, developing action research design, collection data, analysis and interpretation of results, findings
+Action Research: Meaning, need and importance, Process of Action Research: Identification of the problem in school context, formulation of action hypothesis, developing action research design, collection of data, analysis, interpretation of results and findings - 2.2.
+Tools of action research Observations, Questionnaire and Interview